githubtraining/write-a-ll-course/responses/03_merge.md

 ## Step 3: Merge your learning objectives

 Next, we'll merge this pull request.
-You can go ahead and take your time breaking these steps down - as many commits as you want.
+You can go ahead and take your time breaking these steps down.
+Use as many commits as you want.

 ### :keyboard: Activity: Merge the pull request breaking down your course topic into smaller learning objectives